 We've looked at a lot of information in this article and covered many areas such as bear bells, bear spray, bear attacks, population growth, and preventative measures.
 It would be great if we had more data, and our opinions could change if more research becomes available or if new information comes to light.
 Considering everything we know so far, it's fair to say that bear bells are not reliable and bear spray should be used instead.
 Many expats and local residents say that you don't need bear spray because the chances of an attack are so low, and in some ways this is correct - but, you'll always wear a seatbelt even though the chances of a car accident are very low, it's just a matter of risk assessment.
 Regarding Japan's annual culling of bears, I understand that a harmonious balance with nature is ideal and this should always be the goal - but the data indicates that the current level of culling is not excessive, does not negatively impact the environment, and prevents innocent human deaths.
 The chances of an encounter are very low, and the chances of an attack are even lower.
-The mountains are inspiring and powerful, just take the necessary precautions and you can enjoy them peacefully.
+The mountains are inspiring and powerful, if we all just take the necessary precautions and then we can enjoy them peacefully.

-If you have any additional information you would like to add, any sources of data you would like to suggest, or any experiences you would like to share, leave a message in the comments below.
+If you have any information you would like to add, any sources of data you would like to suggest, or any experiences you would like to share, leave a message in the comments below.

 - Ministry of the Environment